kckDeepak/BhargavaSwara/README.md

    git commit -m "Description of your feature"
    ```

-4. **Push to Your Fork**
+4. **Push Your Branch**

    ```bash
    git push origin feature/YourFeatureName
    ```

-5. **Open a Pull Request**
-   Describe your changes and submit for review.
+5. **Submit a Pull Request:** Provide a detailed description of your changes for review.

-Please follow the existing coding style and include tests where applicable.
+Please ensure that your contributions follow the established coding standards and include appropriate tests.

 ---